developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 ##Installing and configuring offlineimap

-After a brief 30 minute sessions messing around with mutt as a simple gmail client I was running into a lot of annoying "freezes".
+After a brief 30 minute session messing around with mutt as a simple gmail client I was running into a lot of annoying "freezes".
 I came to the conclusion that using mutt as a replacement for the Gmail web interface would not really bring me a lot of the benefits that I wanted from a shell based email interface.
 I decided that it would be handy to be able to manage email offline, which would allow me to not have to connect to gmail unless I actually needed to send emails or synchronize local changes.
 To that end I decided to go with [offlineimap](http://offlineimap.org/) to download a complete copy of my gmail imap folders and be able to deal with mail completely offline if need be.

 As is the case with the rest of the tools in this guide, the install process is a snap, the configuration process is a little involved.
-I installed the current version of offlineimapTo install offline imap just type the following in a shell:
+I installed the current version of offlineimap.
+To install offline imap just type the following in a shell:

 {% codeblock Install Homebrew - install.sh %}
 brew install offlineimap